Starkian Leadership: The King Who Knelt

 Fear cuts deeper than swords.

 Be forever the optimist: Running an organisation is about planning for the best, but preparing for the worst.
 Though, as a leader, you must stay positive.
-How you behave and the energy you show will radiate through your people.
+How you behave, and the energy you show, will radiate through your team.

 When the snows fall and the white winds blow, the lone wolf dies but the pack survives.